Probiotics appear on store shelves everywhere you go. Many claim to boost immunity, energy levels and even help with weight loss.

 Prebiotics are “food” for probiotics.
 They help probiotics thrive in your digestive system, leading to a more controlled growth of potentially harmful bacteria.
 Prebiotics are non-digestible carbohydrates that can, along with probiotics, benefit your digestive system.

-You can get prebiotics by eating common foods such as bananas, garlic, asparagus, soybeans, artichokes, and whole wheat products.
+According to Academy of Nutrition and Dietetics’ Eat Right, you can get prebiotics by eating common foods such as bananas, garlic, asparagus, soybeans, artichokes, and whole wheat products.

 Summary: Probiotics are bacteria that promote a healthy, well-balanced digestive tract.
 Prebiotics are the “food” that allows probiotics to thrive and keep your digestive tract healthy.